Sama-Technologies/.github/README.md

 # Sama Technologies
 we are a team of diverse skills that are dedicated to creating amazing products and services.

-Sama Tech, we build solutino that solve your business problem
+Sama Tech, we build solution that solve your business problem and provide long term value